UDES-Project/.github/profile/README.md

 ## Hi there 👋

-UMES is a system for encrypting and saving messages from any messaging site.
+UDES can be used to encrypt anything using decentralised encryption servers.
-Messages are saved in clear text neither on the server nor on the messaging application.
+Its primary purpose is to encrypt messages on the client side to increase privacy.